ElementalAlly/attendanceProject/README.md

 This installs the attendancetracker module, so running the script is easy.

-### If you are using an orangepi
+### If you are using an Orange Pi
 ```
 git clone https://github.com/rm-hull/OPi.GPIO.git
 pip install -e OPi.GPIO/
 ```

-Since I used an Orange Pi zero2, I used this library to interact with GPIO for the LEDs.
+Since I used an Orange Pi Zero2, I used this library to interact with GPIO for the LEDs.

 ## Setting up mysql